Village

 smallest Slovene-speaking community in the Raba region.
 Close to this village

-to the increasingly protected areas of the national park Örség.
-The sphagna,
+belong to the increasingly protected areas of the national park Örség.
+The

-which can be found on the Black Lake and bear witness to the last Ice Age, are
+sphagna, which can be found on the Black Lake and bear witness to the last Ice

-considered a curiosity in the evolutionary history of Hungarian fauna.
-Still
+Age, are considered a curiosity in the evolutionary history of Hungarian fauna.

-today, many mystical stories exist about the Black Lake.
-It is said that there
+Still today, many mystical stories exist about the Black Lake.
+It is said that

-used to be a nice petty village with a church in its center where the Black
+there used to be a nice petty village with a church in its center where the

-Lake is situated today, and that one day a woman was late for Sunday's mass.
+Black Lake is situated today, and that one day a woman was late for Sunday's

+mass.
 She swore: "May this church go under!"
-All of a sudden the earth started
+All of a sudden the

-shaking and the church sank together with the whole village.
-Thereupon the
+earth started shaking and the church sank together with the whole village.

-whole region of this former small village was covered with water.
-Down to
+Thereupon the whole region of this former small village was covered with water.

-present day elder inhabitants say that every seven years the cross on the
+Down to present day elder inhabitants say that every seven years the cross on

 Szakonyfalu /